Category

 So how exactly do videos created by YouTube creators close this emotional distance with viewers?
 And what changes occur in viewers' emotions when they watch these videos?

-To uncover the facts that generate this "reliability" and "credibility," we conducted an emotional evaluation using "brain waves" with the cooperation of UUUM, an agency representing many YouTube creators.
+To uncover the facts that generate this "reliability" and "credibility," we conducted an emotional evaluation using "brain waves" with the cooperation of UUUM, which represents many YouTube creators.
 This time, we present the results of that investigation.

 Understanding Emotional Changes Through Brainwaves!
 Utilizing the Latest Neuromarketing